TuiChain/blockchain/README.md

   - `MarketUserTransactionBuilder` - to build transactions interacting with *market* contracts
   - `LoanUserTransactionBuilder` - to build transactions interacting with *loan* contracts

+A `tuichain_ethereum.test` module is also provided and exposes a `DaiMockContract` type, which implements an ERC-20 mock Dai contract useful for testing.

 Deploy an instance of TuiChain's Ethereum infrastructure with `Controller.deploy()` or connect to an existing controller contract with `Controller()` and go from there.